 Funny enough he will show its toy to fellow dogs to invite them for a play session.
 Chasing each other is a common game for puppies.
 Aussipoo will not offer its toy to another dog before a chase!

 8. Aussiedoodle loves Cuddling with You

 It is not a surprise to wake up during the night, only to find your dog comfortably sleeping on your head!
 It is its nature.
-He will not only want to stay with you in the siting room and kitchen, but also in your bed.
-Allowing it in to your bedroom means that you are ready to accommodate it on any sleeping position that it chooses.
+He will not only want to stay with you in the sitting room and kitchen but also in your bed.
+Allowing it into your bedroom means that you are ready to accommodate it on any sleeping position that it chooses.

-You may lay it to sleep on the floor, but how clever is it!
-It waits till you fall sleep and then finds its way to your bed or Head!
-However it is advantage to you especially during a cold night.
+You may lay it to sleep on the floor, but how smart is it!
+It waits till you fall asleep and then finds its way to your bed or Head!
+However, it is an advantage to you, especially during a cold night.
 You don’t need heaters.
 Your dog’s warm hairy skin is many times better source of heat.

 9. Beware, it drips!